Center for Learning, Access, and Student Success (CLASS)

-Offers one-on-one peer math tutoring for WFU students.
+The Math & Stats Center offers one-on-one peer math tutoring for WFU students.

-This office provides students with study abroad opportunities, international minors and international service opportunities.
+The Center for Global Studies and Programs provides students with study abroad opportunities, international minors and international service opportunities.
 GPS is also a valuable resource for international students regarding immigration matters, Visa status and social and academic transitional issues.

-Guides and inspires WFU students to take charge of their personal and career development from their initial days on campus.
+The Office of Personal and Career Development guides and inspires WFU students to take charge of their personal and career development from their initial days on campus.
 By creating a supportive “college-to-career” community of faculty, parents and advisers, the office equips students to lead lives with purpose.

-Creates learning opportunities for both in and out of the classroom which foster both academic excellence and personal development of life skills.
+The Office of Campus Life creates learning opportunities for both in and out of the classroom which foster both academic excellence and personal development of life skills.
 They provide training, program development, and advising to students in the areas of leadership, student organizations, service learning, and volunteer services.

 Be involved and explore extracurricular activities.
 The Link (hosts all campus clubs and organizations), mentoring programs, student organizations, and leadership initiatives can be found here.

-WFU CHOICES (Cultivating Healthier Opinions In Challenging Everyday Situations) is the Wake Forest University substance abuse prevention, education, and intervention program.
+Alcohol & Other Drugs is the Wake Forest University substance abuse prevention, education, and intervention program.
 Services offered include, alcohol and other drug workshops and educational programs, individual assessment and counseling as it relates to alcohol and other drug misuse, referrals to community support services, and support for students in recovery.

-Strives to foster an inclusive and welcoming campus environment marked by an appreciation of diversity.
+The Intercultural Center strives to foster an inclusive and welcoming campus environment marked by an appreciation of diversity.
 Toward this end, they work to recruit and retain students of color, and engage members of the University community in meaningful cross cultural interactions.

-Provides support and advocacy to Wake Forest University’s lesbian, gay, bisexual, transgender, queer and questioning students, and faculty and staff.
+The LGBTQ+ Center provides support and advocacy to Wake Forest University’s lesbian, gay, bisexual, transgender, queer and questioning students, and faculty and staff.
 We also provide education to the entire campus community about issues of gender identity and sexual orientation.
 The Center is a welcoming, safe place for students to discuss issues and to find support.